vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/critical-care/main.md

 <tbody>
 <tr class="odd">
 <td>High Peak Pressure</td>
-<td>Static compliance issue (stretch of the lung-doesn’t change with
+<td>Static compliance issue (stretch of the lung - doesn't change with
 airflow) versus dynamic compliance issue (resistance of the circuit when there is air flowing)</td>
 <td><p>Step 1: Check plateau pressure by performing inspiratory hold.